Filter Power Apps: How to filter data in business apps

 Filter Power Apps: the most common mistakes to avoid

-When using the filtering function in Power Apps, you may run into some fairly common errors.
+When using the filtering function in Power Apps of Microsoft Power Platform, you may run into some fairly common errors.
 These errors can often be avoided by following the best testing and quality control practices and understanding the most common problems you may encounter when developing your apps.
 Let's take a couple of examples.

 Delegation errors